maneesh06/maneesh06/README.md

-I am Maneesh, pursuing B.Tech in Electronics and Communication.
+I'm [Maneesh](https://www.linkedin.com/in/maneesh06), pursuing B.Tech in Electronics and Communication.
 I am passionate about technology and in its advancement for the betterment of the society.
 I am a self-taught Machine learning and Deep Learning passionate.
 Now working some different and advance project of Artificial Intelligence and Machine Learning.

 I believe that there is always something to learn, and with AI rapid pace, there is always something new!.
 I am always attracted to Technology and its impact on our lives which makes me more passionate and motivates me to learn more from it.